rpatterson/prunerr/README.rst

 Servarr Custom Script
 *********************

+Prunerr reflects the Servarr state of download items in the state of items in the download client, similar to the design principles of Servarr applications, as opposed to say a DB or some other external persistent storage because.
+This allows the user to inspect Prunerr/Servarr state in the native UI for the download client, supports manual user intervention, and avoids an additional dependency.

+Specifically, Prunerr moves the location of download client items as items proceed through the Servarr workflow: ``./downloads/**`` -> ``./imported/**`` -> ``./deleted/**``.
+In order to reflect which individual files have been imported and where, Prunerr also creates ``./*-ServarrName-import.ln`` symbolic links next to the download client item as individual files are imported by Servarr instances.
+This way, broken symlinks are an indicator of upgraded files.

+Prunerr needs to know which Servarr instance is invoking ``$ prunerr handle`` in order to use the correct Prunerr configuration.
+Unfortunately, Servarr doesn't support passing any arguments to Custom Scripts.
+As such, using Prunerr as a Custom Script requires a wrapper script that in turn calls ``$ prunerr handle ${servarr_name}``.
+This wrapper script is what should be used in the ``Path`` field of the Servarr Custom Script settings.
+See `<./home/.local/bin/prunerr-sonarr-handle>`_ and `<./home/.local/bin/prunerr-radarr-handle>`_ for examples.

 If the Servarr instance is running in a container, Servarr Custom Scripts must be executable inside the same container as the Servarr instance.
 Since Prunerr does not support `Python 2.x`_, this means the `linuxserver.io`_ containers are incompatible with